Zennoon/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 1-hello_you: The script uses the echo command with the USER reserved variable to print the name of the current user

+2-path: The script uses the existing reserved variable PATH and appends :/action to it using double quoting which does not suppress parameter expansion